nhalstead/Incrementor/README.md

 # Incrementor

-Generate String from a tempalte in bulk.
+Generate String from a template in bulk.
 This can be used to generate

 ## How to use